 1. Car donation.

-You won’t get any cash for donating your vehicle, but you can get papers that prove the value of your donation.
+You won’t get any cash for donating your vehicle, but with Donate Car USA, you can get papers that prove the value of your donation.
 At tax time, you can deduct your donation to save yourself a nice chunk of cash.

 Dozens of charities take car donations, including many well-known national organizations and clubs.
 Even if your car isn’t running, you can usually donate at a solid value, but make sure that the relevant paperwork is in order before finalizing your donation in order to secure your deduction.